 Apr 20, 2021

 No matter how hard you try, you just cannot motivate yourself to write.
 The revision process has been grueling, and you are overwhelmed with the theories or connections you will have to re-think and frame out.
 Cognitive work is exhausting... producing original work can seem completely overwhelming at times.

-Approaching burnout and lack of motivation seems to be one of the most common sentiments that I hear from my coaching clients and the community inside my Phinisher's Sisterhood
+Approaching burnout and lack of motivation seems to be one of the most common sentiments that I hear from my coaching clients and in my free "Break Through Writer's Block" masterclass

 I'd like to share 13 strategies to help you regain momentum, and get motivated by your progress to FINISH.

 When you think about quitting, think about WHY you started.
 I have my clients keep a memento close to the dissertation workspace that reminds them of why they started this journey in the first place.
 Was it to model life-long learning for your children?
 Was it to be in a better to position to earn that promotion?
 To teach at the collegiate level?
 To prove to yourself that you can DO it?
 Whatever the reason, go back to the time that you decided to embark on this journey.
 Revisit that passion and determination.
 Now visualize by writing down the answers to these questions: What will it feel like when you finish?
 What will you wear to your graduation?
 Where will you go when you walk out of the defense room?
 What will your life be like now that you are FINISHED?
 Revisiting that feeling can give you momentum to keep going.